piskvorky/gensim-simserver/docs/simserver.rst

 ------------

 TODO Custom document parsing (in lieu of `utils.simple_preprocess`).
 Different models (not just `lsi`).
 Optimizing the index with `service.optimize()`.
-TODO add some hard numbers; example tutorial for some bigger collection, e.g. arxiv.org or wikipedia.
+TODO add some hard numbers; example tutorial for some bigger collection, e.g. for `arxiv.org <http://aura.fi.muni.cz:8080/>`_ or wikipedia.